Central Avenue (Albany, New York): History

 Albany, on the Hudson River, and Schenectady, on the Mohawk River, are anchor points on the Mohawk Valley transportation route between the Atlantic Ocean and points west of the mountains which span North America from Georgia to Maine.
 Albany is the farthest north an ocean ship can sail up the Hudson, and Schenectady is the easternmost point of navigation on the Mohawk (due to Cohoes Falls).
 Connecting these two points with an overland route has always been important in trade and travel.

 Originally, there was a footpath and canoe portage used by Indians called the Iroquois Trail.
 Around 1660, the Dutch cleared a road between the two cities, called King's Highway, which still exists in places as King's Road in Albany and Albany Street in Schenectady.
 In 1797 a new, perfectly straight and very wide thoroughfare was created called the Albany-Schenectady Turnpike (later, Albany-Schenectady Road, at the turn of the 20th century).
 This was the major way to travel, and for trade to ship, between the Atlantic Ocean and the Great Lakes region, including all points in between along the Mohawk River before the opening of the Erie Canal (1825) and the Albany and Schenectady Railroad (1831).

 Central Avenue has, since then, been the main thoroughfare for commerce in the city of Albany.
 Originally the street was called "The Bowery."
 (Dutch settlers named it "Bouwerie", an older Dutch term for a farm road).
 The name dropped out of favor due to the pre-Civil War decline of the neighborhood along the Bowery in New York City.
-On July 15, 1867, Albany's Common Council officially renamed the road Central Avenue, though the term had unofficially been depreciated well before.
+On July 15, 1867, Albany's Common Council officially renamed the road Central Avenue, though the term had unofficially been used well before.